brainhack-proceedings/docs/source/REVIEWERS.md

  * Are the conclusions supported by the results?

 ## Technical review Criteria
-You may want to go through some examples of high quality proceedings from past years:
+You may want to go through some examples of high quality proceedings from past years from Proceedings menu of the [Brainhack website](brainhack.org)
  * ...

 Specific areas for review include: